wilsonmar/oss-perf/README.md

 <a name="Jenkins"></a>
 **Jenkins/CI**
-initiates the various programs listed below on a schedule or when a build is requested.
+builds / initiates the various programs listed below on a schedule or when a build is requested.
 Selenium and JMeter load generators are slave nodes to Jenkins.

+   Alternatives to Jenkins includes https://travis-ci.org/ which many repos use from github.

 <a name="JMeterScripts"></a>
 **JMeter scripts**